Neo-Bucket/WebFundamentals/README.md

 This is a simple web project, deployment can be on any web server or even local file system.

 FEATURE DEVELOPED

+Please fork the repository before you develop your own features